 The pH, Total Dissolved Solids, Conductivity, Alkalinity, and Hardness readings have varied slightly since last fall.
-These variations are the results of large amounts of runoff entering the lake.
+These variations are the results of seasonal changes.
+There was not a large amount of ice cover on the lake and less than average snow this winter.
+This resulted in less runoff entering the lake in the spring.
+However, several large rainstorms in the spring helped restore the water level and flush the lake.
 As the rains slow and the lake settles, these parameters will also settle to their natural levels.